wenkangjing/notes-launch-school/201/lesson4/_201_lesson4.md

 - target: _blank for new window, _parent or _top

 # 3	The Input Element
+- text: minlength
 - button, checkbox, number, password, tel, url
-- radio: same name as a group
+- radio: radios with same **name** auto groupded as one
-- range: slider
+- range: slider, min max step
 - reset: button to empty all fields
 - color: color pickup
-- search
+- search: with cross on the right
-- submit
+- submit: submit data to server using get/post
 - date, week, month: pickup
 - datetime, datetime-local
 - email